Frequently Asked Questions About Absinthe

 The primary flavor of absinthe is anise—similar to licorice—but well-made absinthes have an herbal complexity that makes them taste like more than just licorice candy.
 It generally has a very mild bitterness.

 • Pastis is not “absinthe without the wormwood.”

 Pastis was invented as an absinthe substitute after absinthe was banned in 1915.
-Pernod, Ricard, Henri Bardouin, Herbsaint and other pastis are substantially different from absinthe.
-The major differences are that pastis contains sugar, is bottled at a much lower proof, and uses primarily star anise in the flavor, which gives it a pronounced "black jelly bean" flavor.
+Pernod, Ricard, Henri Bardouin, Herbsaint, and other pastis are substantially different from absinthe.
+The major differences are that pastis contains sugar, is bottled at a much lower proof, and uses primarily star anise, which gives it a pronounced "black jelly bean" flavor.
 Although some lower-quality absinthes also use star anise, most use aniseed and fennel, providing a more balanced and complex flavor.
 Pastis will generally work in cocktails calling for absinthe, but as drinks on their own they're not very similar to it.